imbenjamin/brstestrunner/README.md

-# roku-brstestrunner
+# brstestrunner
-A testrunner for automatically running a Roku unit test package using [brstest](https://github.com/MarkRoddy/brstest), and outputting a JUnit-compatible test report.
+A test runner for automatically running a Roku unit test package using [brstest](https://github.com/MarkRoddy/brstest), and outputting a JUnit-compatible test report.

 ### Prerequisites